fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 	message limit = 256 - (2*64) - 2 = 126 octets
 ```

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
 The RSADP function is the inverse of RSAEP.
-The standard specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.
+The PKCS#1 standard also specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.

-example using python:
+example of RSAES-OAEP using python:
 install first [PyCryptodome](https://github.com/Legrandin/pycryptodome)

 1. generate RSA keys 1024-bit in PKCS#8 PEM ASN.1 format
 ```python
 from Crypto.PublicKey import RSA